Meeshbhoombah/simple/readme.md

 $ export FLASK_APP=run.py
 $ flask run
 ```
-The simple node should start running on your local machine.
+The simple node should now be running on your local machine.

 ## Todo
 [ ] Barebones Flask server